cloudbees/cloudbees-examples/cloudbees-cd/es-to-os-migration/README.md

 * `--sourceUrl=https://<hostname>:9200`: Specifies URL for the legacy CloudBees Analytics server.

 * `--sourceAuthUser=reportuser`: Specifies the username to authenticate to the legacy CloudBees Analytics server.
-But default, it is `reportuser`.
+By default, it is `reportuser`.

 * `--sourceAuthPassword=<password>`: Specifies the password for the username to authenticate to the legacy CloudBees Analytics server.